Casey House

 Partner

-2019 – American Institute of Architects (AIA) Institute Honor Award
+2019 – American Institute of Architects, AIA Awards, Institute Honor Award, Architecture

-2018 – Royal Architectural Institute of Canada (RAIC) Governor General Medal in Architecture
+2018 – Royal Architectural Institute of Canada, Governor General's Medal in Architecture

 Original Sketches by Siamak Hariri

-With the fundamental goal of creating a comfortable, home-like user experience, the embrace emerged as a unifying theme — one of warmth, intimacy, comfort, privacy, connectivity, and solidity.
-Referring to the goals of Casey House, it also describes the design of the architectural form, the user experience, and the atmosphere in the building itself.
+With the fundamental goal of creating a comfortable, home-like user experience, the embrace emerged as a unifying theme—one of warmth, intimacy, comfort, privacy, connectivity, and solidity.
+Reflecting the goals of Casey House, it also describes the architectural form, the user experience, and the atmosphere within the building.

-The façade of Casey House, consisting of a palette of various brick, heavily tinted mirrored glass, and crust-faced limestone, is highly particularized and rich, and becomes the architectural manifestation of the quilt - a symbolic expression of the battle against HIV/AIDS.
+The façade of Casey House, composed of a palette of varied brick, heavily tinted mirrored glass, and crust-faced limestone, is highly detailed and expressive.
+It serves as an architectural manifestation of the quilt: a symbolic expression of the battle against HIV/AIDS.

-Beautifully landscaped and alive, the courtyard is the ever-present symbol of life-affirming green, water, and light and is visible from every corridor and in-patient room, allowing direct sunlight into the core of the building on all floors.
+Beautifully landscaped and vibrant, the courtyard is a constant symbol of life-affirming green, water, and light.
+Visible from every corridor and in-patient room, it allows direct sunlight to reach the core of the building on all floors.

-Once inside, the experience is about engagement of the old and new, and the organization — the embrace — around the courtyard.
+Once inside, the experience centres on the engagement between old and new, and the organization of the building—an embrace—around the courtyard.

-A detail of the quilt-like façade on the Isabella Street frontage.
+A detail of the quilt-like façade along the Isabella Street frontage.